Revamping PitchBook’s News Experience

 Redesigning PitchBook News

-Each design decision focused on preserving research flow across scanning, discovery, and reading.
+Each design decision focused on preserving research flow at different moments—during scanning, discovery, and deeper reading—so users could access relevant news without unnecessary context switching.

 Optimizing for market pulse